strimzi/strimzi.github.io/_posts/2025-06-24-kafka-queue.md

 ```
 #1.
 When fetching another batch of records by calling `poll()`, the batch of records delivered in the previous poll are marked as successfully processed and acknowledged.
 This is the simplest and the most efficient way to acknowledge records.

 #2.
-In this example, no exception is thrown, if it failed to process a record.
+In this example, no exception is thrown if it fails to process a record.
 It just catches the `JsonProcessingException` and prints a log message.
-In this case, the record still gets implicitly acknowledged in the next `poll`.
+In this case, the record still gets implicitly acknowledged in the next `poll()`.

 #### <i>Acknowledging individual records</i>

 This allows users to acknowledge an individual record depending on the outcome of processing the record.
 Each record is acknowledged using a call to `acknowledge()` which takes different types of acknowledgement as an argument: ACCEPT, RELEASE and REJECT.
 This aligns with the actions that can be taken by share group consumers mentioned previously.

-In the next example, I have used the new consumer configuration added for this feature, <b>share.acknowledgement.mode</b> and set it to `explicit`.
-This configuration is set to `implicit` by default, which is why I didn’t need to set this configuration for the previous example.
+I’ve created another share consumer client that explicitly acknowledges batches of records:

 ```java
 public class ShareGroupDemoExplicitAck {